Skip to Main Content

 Indonesian Design Traditions

-Set decorators versed in Javanese, Balinese, Dutch colonial, and contemporary tropical styles.
-They understand the distinctive character of Indonesian interiors, from kraton palace chambers to Bali's open-pavilion living.
+Set decorators versed in Javanese, Balinese, Dutch colonial, and modern tropical styles.
+They know the distinctive character of Indonesian interiors, from kraton palace chambers to Bali's open-pavilion living.

 Regional Textile & Craft Resources

-Access to batik artisans in Yogyakarta, ikat weavers from Flores, and specialist Balinese stone carvers.
+Access to batik artisans in Yogyakarta, ikat weavers from Flores, and pro Balinese stone carvers.
 We source authentic materials including teak woodwork, rattan furniture, hand-forged metalwork, and locally crafted furnishings.

 Colonial & Traditional Period Expertise

-Experience dressing sets spanning Indonesia's Hindu-Buddhist temple era through Dutch colonial rule, independence, and contemporary design.
-Accurate period decoration for productions set in any era of Indonesian history.
+Experience dressing sets spanning Indonesia's Hindu-Buddhist temple era through Dutch colonial rule, independence, and modern design.
+Accurate period decoration for shoots set in any era of Indonesian history.

 Set Decoration Expertise